nikhiltri/nikhiltri.github.io/_projects/2015-12-03-visitors-of-color.md

 title: Visitors of Color Tumblr
 dates: November 2015-Present
 ---
 Visitors of Color is a Tumblr that documents perspectives and experiences of marginalized people with museums.
-In many discussions about inclusion and diversity in museums and I've been a part of, marginalized groups are often discussed whose voices are not present.
-This project aims to take some first steps in shining light on what the museum experience is like for folks whose voices are rarely privileged.
+This project aims to take some steps to shine light on what the museum experience is like for folks who are often discussed whose voices are rarely privileged.

+Read more about the project [here](https://incluseum.com/2015/12/03/visitors-of-color-tumblr/).